amarnathreddy0201/amarnathreddy0201/README.md

 For Django preparation:
   pip install virtualenvwrapper-win
   mkvirtualenv myproject
   workon myproject
   pip install django
   django-admin startproject "projectname"  #Name of the project django-admin startapp "app name"  or python manage.py startapp appname

+  python manage.py showmigrations
+  python manage.py migrate
+  python manage.py makemigrations
+  (model in sql format)python manage.py sqlmigrate meetings 0001(Follow this :- python manage.py "this is belongs to sqllite migrations" "This is app names in our project" "in our app check the       migrations and give starting name") if above command not working first make the migrations(makemigrations) python manage.py migrate(it will put data in sqlite) python manage.py createsuperuser

 pip install --user pipenv
 pipenv install django